Up to 60% off sofas & mattresses — limited‑time deals.

 • Balanced support that works across positions

-• Dependable edge stability for sit and sleep
+• Dependable edge stability for sitting and lounging

 • Who it is best for

-• Combination sleepers who change positions
+• Combination sleepers who change positions often

-• Back sleepers wanting straightforward support
+• Back sleepers who want straightforward support

-• Shoppers seeking a strong value hybrid
+• Shoppers who want strong value in a hybrid

 • Where it falls short

-• Motion isolation is good, not “foam-silent”
+• Motion isolation is good, not foam-silent

 Details